Top Things to See While Visiting Capitol Reef National Park

 Go Hiking

 Capitol Reef has fifteen day hikes to explore.
+A few of the most popular are to Hickman Bridge and the Gorge.

-Most of my hiking was in the backcountry when I did a summer internship after my senior year of college.
-I did plant and biological soil crust surveys here.
-Capitol Reef is insanely beautiful off the beaten path.
+There are also epic backpacking routes.
+Most of my hiking was in the backcountry when I did a summer internship after my senior year of college doing plant and biological soil crust surveys.

 Speaking of soil surveys, be sure to stay on the trails to not damage the precious biological soil crust.

-Do the Scenic Drives
+Cruise the Scenic Drives

 There are three main areas to drive throughout the park:

-1. The Scenic Drive
+1. “The” Scenic Drive

-South of Fruita, drive the paved 21-mile scenic drive (there and back).
-It will take about an hour to an hour and a half to check out all the shortstops and sights.
-Visit the Gifford Farmhouse, orchards, take in views of the Freemont River, Historic Fruita School, Grand Wash, Egyptian Temple, and Capitol Gorge.
-This scenic drive is one of the leading day trip attractions.
+This is one of the leading day trip attractions.
+South of Fruita, you can drive a paved 21-mile route (there and back).
+It will take about an hour to an hour and a half to check out all the stops and sights.

 2. Notam-Bullfrog Road